kachroolab/kachroolab/classes/BIOL367_fall_2020.md

 **QUIZ on TOP HAT.
 The quiz will start at 10:45am after lecture.**

-**EXAM on TOP HAT.
+**EXAM on TOP HAT or COLE (Moodle).
 The exam starts at 10:25a and ends at 11:15a proctored via zoom.
 Books, notes and calculators are allowed.
 However, tablets, PCs, phones or any other use of internet is not allowed.**

 **_I strongly recommend using browsers on PC or Mac for the quiz/exam rather than apps on mobiles/tablets._**